127 related texts · 12 related myths · Page 2 of 3

 Some traditions suggest that Adam, the first human, wasn't just made on Earth, but actually brought something vital to Earth – fire and light themselves!
-Imagine this: Before Adam ...
+Before Adam existed as a m...

 Our journey begins with Isaac.
 According to Pirkei DeRabbi Eliezer 29, Isaac himself circumcised his twin sons, Jacob and Esau.
-Now, here's where the plot thickens.
-The text sugges...
+Now, The text suggests that just as Esau despised hi...

 It's a fascinating, and sometimes complex, corner of Jewish law.
-Our guide for today is Bereshit Rabbah, a classic Midrash (rabbinic interpretive commentary)ic text – meaning, a co...
+Our guide for today is Bereshit Rabbah, a classic Midrashic (rabbinic interpretive commentary) text – meaning, a co...

 Seven, for instance, pops up everywhere – the seven days of creation, the seven days of mourning (shiva), the seven weeks between Passover and Shavuot (the Festival of Weeks).
 But ...